 What Makes an Insurance Company Require Repairs on a Home?

-The suggestive recommendations should not put your policy at risk.
-If you are not sure if what they have asked you to do is mandatory, call them and get immediate clarification.
+If the insurance company has made a recommendation, ask them if it is mandatory or a suggestion.
+If it's just suggested, you may not have to do it.
+They are tips for your safety.
+These suggestive recommendations should not put your policy at risk.
+If you are not sure whether what the insurer has asked you to do is mandatory, call and get clarification.

-Tips To Help You With Insurance Company Demands
+Tips to Help You With Insurance Company Demands

 Problems With Having Your Insurance Cancelled

-Why Do I Need to Justify Things to the Insurance Company?
+Why Do You Need to Justify Everything?